AntonioPedro07/YoloFaster_Rcnn-Detection/README.md

 # Requirements

- .
-Python 3.7 or higher
+ - Python 3.7 or higher

- .
-TensorFlow 2.x or PyTorch 1.x
+ - TensorFlow 2.x or PyTorch 1.x

+ - Additional libraries listed in requirements.txt